-- Accept.
-If, after reviewing your written offer, the sellers sign their unconditional acceptance, then you will have a binding contract as soon as you are notified of the offer’s acceptance.
+Accept.
+If the sellers sign their unconditional acceptance, you will have a binding contract as soon as you are notified of the offer’s acceptance.

-- Reject.
+Reject.
 If the sellers reject your offer, you are released of any obligation.
-The sellers cannot later change their minds and expect to bind you to a contract based on that offer.
+Sellers cannot change their minds later and expect to bind you to a rejected contract.

-- Counteroffer.
-If the sellers like most aspects of your offer, they may present a written counteroffer that includes the changes the sellers want to make.
-You are then free to accept their counteroffer, reject it, or make your own counteroffer to their counteroffer.
-This process can repeat itself as many times as it takes for you and the sellers to agree on the sales contract.
-At this point, negotiations are over and the terms of the sale are final.
+Counteroffer.
+If the sellers like most aspects of your offer, they may present a written counteroffer that includes the changes they’d like to make.
+You are free to accept their counteroffer, reject it, or make your own counteroffer.
+This process can repeat itself as often as necessary for you and the sellers to agree and sign the sales contract.
+At this point, negotiations are over, and the terms of the sale are final.

-It is important to note that the negotiating process always moves forward; buyers cannot decide later to accept a counteroffer that they previously rejected.
+It is important to note that the negotiating process always moves forward; buyers cannot accept a previously rejected counteroffer.
 If the property is still available, buyers must reinitiate negotiations by submitting a new offer.

 Withdrawing an Offer

 Can you take back an offer?
-In most cases the answer is yes, right up until the moment your offer is accepted.
-In some cases, you can withdraw an offer before you’ve been notified of its acceptance.
-If you want to withdraw your offer after acceptance, be sure to do so only after consulting a lawyer who is experienced in real estate matters.
-You want to avoid losing your earnest money deposit or a lawsuit for damages the sellers incurred because of your actions.
+In most cases, the answer is yes—until your offer is accepted.
+If you want to withdraw your bid after acceptance, be sure to consult a lawyer who is experienced in real estate matters first.
+You want to avoid losing your earnest money deposit or being sued for damages the sellers incurred because of your actions.